dj-ccs/Conscious-Evolution-Framework/docs/conscious-evolution-framework.md

 ## 16. Advanced Query Templates for Deep Exploration (From original LLM Super-Prompt)

-To facilitate deeper engagement with the multifaceted Conscious Evolution Framework, especially for AI-assisted exploration or structured human inquiry, the following query templates can be used.
-These are designed to probe the interconnections between different pillars and DAI modules of the Civilization Operating System.
+To facilitate deep engagement with the Conscious Evolution Framework (CEF), the following query templates are designed for AI-assisted exploration or structured human inquiry.
+These templates probe the interconnections between pillars (Scientific, Cultural, Educational, Ecosystem), Decentralized Autonomous Infrastructure (DAI) modules, the twelve-token EHDC ecosystem, and the Knowledge Commons wiki, enabling users to design solutions, model impacts, and contribute to the Civilization Operating System.
+They are extensible and can be adapted for specific contexts.

-*(Here, we will insert the **full list of Advanced Query Templates from Section 12 of your original LLM Super-Prompt document**.
-I'll ensure the examples I provided in my earlier draft of this section are harmonized or replaced by your more comprehensive list, ensuring they reflect the full scope of the Civilization OS – scientific, cultural, educational, ecosystem, DAI, and wiki interactions.)*

-**Example (placeholder for your full list):**
+For an evolving list and usage guide, see `action/query-templates.md`.

-### Partnership Development & Ecosystem Integration
+### 16.1 Partnership Development & Ecosystem Integration
-*   *"How can I develop partnership capabilities with [specific ecosystem element, e.g., a local watershed] using CTM DAI modules and incentivize it with EXPLORER/REGEN tokens, with results documented on the Knowledge Commons wiki?"*
+- *"Design a DAI composition using `ctm-data-feed.ts` and `ecosystem-monitoring.dapi.ts` to enhance partnership with [specific ecosystem element, e.g., a coral reef], integrating ESV data for EXPLORER token rewards, and documenting regenerative outcomes on the Knowledge Commons wiki for REGEN tokens."*
-*   *"Design a 'Consciousness Agriculture' program for [context/crop], detailing its ESV metrics, CTM integration, potential for SCI-REGEN token generation through `open-science-dlt` verified studies published to the wiki, and CULTURAL-EXPLORER tokens for documenting the process."*
+- *"Develop a Consciousness Agriculture program for [context/crop, e.g., regenerative rice farming], detailing ESV metrics, CTM integration via `ctm-data-feed.ts`, and a research plan for `open-science-dlt-publication.dapi.ts` to earn SCI-REGEN tokens, with cultural narratives submitted to the wiki via `cultural-preservation.dapi.ts` for CULTURAL-EXPLORER tokens."*
+- *"Propose a community-driven ecosystem restoration project using `consensus-formation.dapi.ts` for governance, rewarding participants with EXPLORER and REGEN tokens, and archiving best practices on the wiki with `wiki-verification.dapi.ts` for GUARDIAN tokens."*

-### Traditional Knowledge & DAI/Wiki Integration
+### 16.2 Traditional Knowledge & Wiki Integration
-*   *"How can CTM DAI modules learn from [specific indigenous practice, e.g., Nharangga seasonal calendar], cross-validate it with `open-science-dlt` research, ensuring cultural sovereignty via `Traditional Knowledge` dAPIs and CULTURAL-GUARDIAN token rewards, with all protocols and findings documented on the wiki?"*
+- *"Create a protocol for integrating [specific indigenous practice, e.g., Aboriginal fire management] into the CEF using `cultural-preservation.dapi.ts`, ensuring cultural sovereignty via Solid Pods, validating ecological impacts with `open-science-dlt` for SCI-EXPLORER tokens, and documenting on the wiki with `wiki-curation.dapi.ts` for CULTURAL-GUARDIAN tokens."*
+- *"Design a DAI module to cross-validate [traditional knowledge, e.g., Polynesian wayfinding] with CTM insights via `ctm-data-feed.ts`, submitting findings to `peer-review.dapi.ts` for SCI-REGEN tokens, and creating a wiki entry with `wiki-verification.dapi.ts` for RENAISSANCE-SYNTHESIS tokens."*
+- *"Model a collaboration between indigenous elders and scientists to document [cultural practice, e.g., Andean seed saving] on the wiki, using `traditional-knowledge.dapi.ts` for consent, earning CULTURAL-GUARDIAN tokens, and linking to `open-science-dlt` studies for SCI-EXPLORER tokens."*

-### Economic Transition & Complete EHDC Tokenomics (Including Wiki Incentives)
+### 16.3 Economic Transition & Tokenomics Modeling
-*   *"Model the economic impact of the 'Seeds of Change' 81/19 distribution on a local artisan community, tracking CULTURAL-EXPLORER generation, the funding of the Community Cultural Pool, and how their creative processes are documented and shared via the wiki."*
+- *"Simulate the economic impact of the Seeds of Change 81/19 model for [community, e.g., a local pottery cooperative], tracking CULTURAL-EXPLORER token generation via `creative-contribution.dapi.ts`, Community Cultural Pool funding, and wiki documentation of cultural outputs with `wiki-curation.dapi.ts` for CULTURAL-REGEN tokens."*
-*   *"Develop a contextual value assessment system for a [wiki synthesis article] considering its scientific rigor (SCI-EXPLORER), cultural impact (CULTURAL-EXPLORER), educational depth (RENAISSANCE-SYNTHESIS), and regenerative potential (REGEN), and how this translates to combined token rewards."*

-*(Please provide your full list of templates from the original document to insert here.)*

-(See `action/query-templates.md` for an evolving list and usage guide).
+- *"Develop a value assessment system for a wiki synthesis article combining [scientific data, e.g., soil health], [cultural narrative, e.g., indigenous farming], and [educational content, e.g., Trivium-based curriculum], assigning SCI-EXPLORER, CULTURAL-EXPLORER, and RENAISSANCE-SYNTHESIS tokens via `CrossDomainSynthesis.dapi.ts`."*
+- *"Model a bioregional economy using all 12 EHDC tokens, detailing DAI modules (e.g., `token-engine.dapi.ts`, `ecosystem-monitoring.dapi.ts`), token flows for wiki contributions (e.g., SCI-GUARDIAN for wiki curation), and cross-domain bonuses for integrative projects."*

+### 16.4 Scientific Advancement & Open Science DLT
+- *"Propose a research study using `open-science-dlt-publication.dapi.ts` to validate [regenerative practice, e.g., biochar application], earning SCI-EXPLORER tokens, with peer reviews via `peer-review.dapi.ts` for additional tokens, and a wiki summary via `wiki-verification.dapi.ts` for SCI-REGEN tokens."*
+- *"Design an AI-assisted meta-analysis using `scientific-consensus.dapi.ts` to synthesize [topic, e.g., biodiversity restoration], submitting results to the wiki for RENAISSANCE-SYNTHESIS tokens, and integrating CTM insights via `ctm-data-feed.ts` for EXPLORER tokens."*
+- *"Create a citizen science project for [data collection, e.g., urban tree health], using `data-accessibility.dapi.ts` for open datasets, rewarding EXPLORER tokens, and documenting findings on the wiki with `wiki-education.dapi.ts` for TRIVIUM-MASTERY tokens."*

+### 16.5 Cultural Renaissance & Creative Expression
+- *"Develop a regenerative media project using `media-integration.dapi.ts` for [context, e.g., a documentary on urban farming], applying the 81/19 model for CULTURAL-EXPLORER tokens, and archiving on the wiki with `storytelling-impact.dapi.ts` for CULTURAL-REGEN tokens."*
+- *"Propose a cultural festival celebrating [theme, e.g., bioregional heritage], using `cultural-preservation.dapi.ts` to document traditions for CULTURAL-GUARDIAN tokens, and creating wiki content with `wiki-curation.dapi.ts` for RENAISSANCE-SYNTHESIS tokens."*
+- *"Model a storytelling initiative for [community, e.g., refugee youth], using `storytelling-impact.dapi.ts` to assess impact for CULTURAL-REGEN tokens, and integrating scientific insights via `open-science-dlt` for SCI-EXPLORER tokens, with outputs on the wiki."*

+### 16.6 Educational Revolution & Holistic Learning
+- *"Design a Trivium-based curriculum using `trivium-mastery.dapi.ts` for [context, e.g., rural schools], rewarding TRIVIUM-MASTERY tokens, and creating wiki-based learning modules with `wiki-education.dapi.ts` for RENAISSANCE-SYNTHESIS tokens."*
+- *"Propose a Quadrivium project for [application, e.g., designing a permaculture garden], using `quadrivium-mastery.dapi.ts` for QUADRIVIUM-MASTERY tokens, integrating ESV data via `ecosystem-monitoring.dapi.ts` for EXPLORER tokens, and documenting on the wiki."*
+- *"Model a mentorship program for Renaissance Individuals using `renaissance-development.dapi.ts`, rewarding RENAISSANCE-SYNTHESIS tokens for integrative wiki contributions, and linking to cultural outputs via `cultural-preservation.dapi.ts` for CULTURAL-GUARDIAN tokens."*

+### 16.7 DAI Design & System Integration
+- *"Develop a new DAI module for [function, e.g., wiki-scalability.dapi.ts], integrating with `open-science-dlt` for verification, rewarding SCI-GUARDIAN tokens, and documenting specifications on the wiki for RENAISSANCE-SYNTHESIS tokens."*
+- *"Propose a DAI composition for [community need, e.g., local governance], combining `consensus-formation.dapi.ts` and `token-engine.dapi.ts`, modeling token flows for all 12 EHDC tokens, and archiving outcomes on the wiki."*
+- *"Design an interoperability protocol for [external system, e.g., blockchain network] to integrate with DAI via `dapi-standard.ts`, ensuring wiki compatibility with `knowledge-commons-sync.ts`, and rewarding SCI-EXPLORER tokens for technical contributions."*

+### 16.8 Neo-Kardashev Scale & Cosmic Citizenship
+- *"Model a pathway to Type I-Bio status for [region, e.g., a watershed], using DAI modules like `ecosystem-monitoring.dapi.ts` and `open-science-dlt`, tracking metrics via `civilization-metrics.dapi.ts`, and documenting progress on the wiki for REGEN and SCI-GUARDIAN tokens."*
+- *"Propose a cosmic citizenship training program using `renaissance-development.dapi.ts`, integrating Quadrivium principles for QUADRIVIUM-MASTERY tokens, and creating wiki content on astrobiology with `wiki-verification.dapi.ts` for RENAISSANCE-SYNTHESIS tokens."*
+- *"Design a speculative DAI module for [interplanetary function, e.g., off-world ESV monitoring], integrating with `ctm-data-feed.ts`, rewarding EXPLORER tokens, and documenting ethical considerations on the wiki for SCI-REGEN tokens."*

 ## 17. Conclusion: The Great Partnership for a Regenerative Future (From original LLM Super-Prompt)